-- You will complete a two-year program in eight months.
+- You complete a two-year program in eight months.

-- The Electronics Engineering Technician (Fast Track) program will be facilitated from modern labs and lecture facilities.
+- The Electronics Engineering Technician (Fast-Track) program is facilitated from modern labs and lecture facilities.

 - This program allows you to participate in the active student branch of the Institute of Electrical and Electronics Engineers (IEEE).

-- The diploma that you will earn is recognized in Canada and abroad, reflecting high standards of learning.
+- The diploma you earn is recognized in Canada and abroad, reflecting high standards of learning.

-- The Electronics Engineering Technician (Fast Track) program has met the national technology accreditation requirements established by the Canadian Council of Technicians and Technologists (CCTT) and, as such, has received national accreditation status by the Canadian Technology Accreditation Board (CTAB).
+The Electronics Engineering Technician program has met the national technology accreditation requirements established by the Canadian Council of Technicians and Technologists (CCTT) and, as such, has received national accreditation status by the Canadian Technology Accreditation Board (CTAB).

 Please note: The qualification requirements and costs for each external accreditation, designation, certification or recognition are set by the granting body — not by Centennial College.
 In order to qualify for any external accreditations, designations, certifications or recognitions, students and graduates will need to follow the processes and meet the applicable requirements listed on the websites and in the materials of those external bodies.